Dominican Republic: Post-Trujillo (1961–1996)

-In February 1963, a democratically elected government under leftist Juan Bosch took office but it was overthrown in September.
-On April 24, 1965, after 19 months of military rule, a pro-Bosch revolt broke out in Santo Domingo.
-The pro-Bosch forces called themselves Constitutionalists.
-The revolution took on the dimensions of a civil war when conservative military forces struck back against the Constitutionalists on April 25.
-These conservative forces called themselves Loyalists.
-Despite tank assaults and bombing runs by Loyalist forces, the Constitutionalists held their positions in the capital.
-By April 26, armed civilians outnumbered the original rebel military regulars.
-Radio Santo Domingo, now fully under rebel control, began to call for more violent actions and for killing of all the policemen.
+In February 1963, a democratically elected government under leftist Juan Bosch took office but it was overthrown by a military coup in September.
+On April 24, 1965, a second military coup ousted the military-installed president Donald Reid Cabral.
+Despite tank assaults, strafing, and aerial bombardment by the opposing Loyalists, the pro-Bosch Constitutionalists maintained control of most of the capital.
+By April 26, 5,000 armed civilians outnumbered the 1,500 original rebel military regulars.
+Radio Santo Domingo, now fully under rebel control, began to call for more violent actions and the killing of all police officers.